mlinxfeld/terraform-oci-flex-net/README.md

 ### STEP 1.

-Clone the repo from github by executing the command as follows and then go to terraform-oci-flex-compute directory:
+Clone the repo from github by executing the command as follows and then go to terraform-oci-flex-net directory:

 ```
 [opc@terraform-server ~]$ git clone https://github.com/mlinxfeld/terraform-oci-flex-net.git